-Children belong in schools and homes, not prison camps.
-But today, an estimated 1,600 child migrants are being held at Homestead Detention Center, about 30 miles south of Miami, Florida.
-It is the largest detention site for unaccompanied minors in the U.S. And that number will continue to grow.
+Children belong in schools and homes, not in prison camps.
+But today, at least 2,000 child migrants are being held at Homestead detention center, about 30 miles south of Miami, Florida.
+It’s the largest detention site for migrant children in the U.S. – and it continues to grow.

 Most of these children have fled violence and poverty in Central America and are seeking asylum in the United States.
 Many were separated from their family members or relatives after crossing into the U.S.

 Now is the time to stand with migrants from Central America and other parts of the world who are seeking safety and peace.
-Please join the American Friends Service Committee, community members, immigrant advocates, and many others in calling on the Office of Refugee Resettlement to shut down Homestead Detention Center – and urging Congress to do everything in their power to end child detention.
+Please join AFSC, community members, immigrant advocates, and many others in demanding the shutdown of Homestead Detention Center – and urging Congress to do everything in their power to end child detention.

 Here’s what you need to know about Homestead and the impacts of child detention:

 Homestead detention center is a child prison.

-The detention center is adjacent to the Homestead Air Reserve Base and is surrounded by tall covered fences.
-Children sleep in military-like dorms and rooms that can hold 70 to 250 kids.
+Children sleep in military-like dorms and rooms that can hold up to 250 kids.
 They’re not allowed to leave the compound.
-And they’re overseen by guards and tracked as they move from room to room.
+And they’re closely monitored by guards and are subjected to a strict no-hugging policy, even among siblings.

 Homestead circumvents federal law that protect children in custody.

 Since 1997, the Flores settlement has limited the amount of time the government can detain children.
 It also limits the detention of children and families to facilities with certain licensing and standards.

 But because Homestead is considered an “emergency influx shelter” for children – the only one in the U.S. – the Flores settlement does not apply.
 This loophole leaves children unprotected from the harms of indefinite detention.